 Why are Fitbits so popular?

 Why do so many people use them?
 It’s because they are personalised to each user, it breaks our goals to smaller parts to work at, it gives us a continuous open loop.
 If we do that for fitness, why can’t it be done for business?
 Overall business goals can sometimes seem like huge tasks and out of reach to workers who aren’t involved in the executive meetings and plans, but when broken down and given to individual members of the team, they seem more manageable and achievable.

 Every department in the business can be helped in this way.
 For example, Accounts can aim to reduce invoice time.
 Some businesses have a huge gap between job completion and invoicing, which will affect cashflow.
 Getting your invoices out quickly will make a big difference, what marginal gains can you do to improve this?
 Email them instead of posting them?
 Everything has consequences - making sure invoices are correct will reduce enquires/corrections meaning you’re more likely to be paid on time.
-These are all things your MIS can help with, help improve the accuracy of things and the speed of things, and overall making your business more efficient.
+These are all things your MIS can help with, improving the accuracy and speed of things, and overall making your business more efficient.

 Giving people the right tools and the right data is crucial.
 Improvements can be made based on accurate data.
 I don’t believe there is any department in a business where goals can’t be broken down into marginal gains and where you can provide an open-loop to feedback on performance and where we need to improve.
 Using Business Intelligence and different features in the Tharstern MIS, you can pick up on, what may seem like, small changes that will make a huge difference to efficiencies.